ellahidveghy/portfolio/README.md

 # 🖐 Hi there, my name is Ella Hidveghy
-# Mathematical Sciences graduate from University of Bath
+# Mathematical Sciences Graduate from the University of Bath

 <h3 align="center">Example Work </h3>